 - Flags Missing from CMake: The Autotools build included several flags that were not present by default in a CMake debug build.
 For instance, flags like

-option.
+-fdiagnostics-urls=neverand-fno-diagnostics-colorenhance compiler output by improving readability but are toggled off during debug builds in CMake.
+Conversely,-fno-omit-frame-pointeris crucial for effective debugging, helping tools trace program execution.
+While this flag is on by default in Autotools, it’s off in CMake unless tied to theHDF5_ENABLE_SYMBOLSoption.
 The audit suggests it should likely be enabled by default for debug builds. - Hidden Debugging APIs: Autotools enables a suite of internal debugging macros (such as

-option, which is off by default unless performing a specialized “developer build.” - A Ghost Flag: The audit found that
+DH5AC_DEBUG,DH5D_DEBUG, etc.) that are invaluable for HDF5 developers.
+In contrast, these macros in CMake are controlled by theHDF5_ENABLE_DEBUG_APISoption, which is off by default unless performing a specialized “developer build.” - A Ghost Flag: The audit found that

-is unused in the source code, indicating that the CMake logic that adds it can be safely removed.
+H5_DEBUG_APIis unused in the source code, indicating that the CMake logic that adds it can be safely removed.

 Where Did Everything Go?
 The Installation Directory 📂